orbitalquark/textadept/doc/manual.md

 The versatile command entry has many different roles.
 Primarily it is the place to execute Lua commands and interact with Textadept's internal Lua state.
-In other contexts it finds text incrementally and executes shell commands.
+In another context it executes shell commands.
 Lua extensions allow it to do even more.
 Like the find & replace pane, the command entry pops in and out as you wish.

 ## Statusbar

 The statusbar actually consists of two statusbars.
-The one on the left-hand side displays temporary status messages while the one on the right-hand side persistently shows the current buffer status.
+The one on the left-hand side displays temporary status messages while the one on the right-hand side persistently shows status information for the current buffer.

 - - -